 Becoming a stay-at-home mom has been the best decision of my life and you may love it too!
-You may be overjoyed by the though of being home with your kiddos, thinking of all the fun activities you’ll do.
-But after a few weeks or months (or even years) of being a stay-at-home mom, you start to feel isolated and lonely from not being around anybody else.
+You may be overjoyed by the thought of being home with your little peanut, enjoying making breakfast together, and planning out activities for the day.
+But after a few months (or years) of being a stay-at-home mom, you start to feel socially isolated and lonely from not being around anybody else.

 You can do this.
 Believe in yourself and know that you are rockin’ life right now!